Surrey Prenuptial Agreement Lawyers

 A prenuptial agreement in British Columbia is a legally binding contract that outlines how financial matters and certain personal issues will be handled during the marriage and in the event of separation, divorce, or death.
 These agreements are governed by the Family Law Act and are available to both married and soon-to-be-married couples.
 For couples who are not married but living together in a marriage-like relationship, a similar contract called a cohabitation agreement may be more appropriate.

-When you work with a qualified family lawyer at Legalbird, your prenuptial agreement can be tailored to fit your unique relationship, financial circumstances, and long-term goals.
+When you work with a qualified family law lawyer at Legalbird, your prenuptial agreement can be tailored to fit your unique relationship, financial circumstances, and long-term goals.
 Some of the most common and legally significant topics that can be addressed include:

 1. Property Ownership and Division